Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 Justine Sacco, a spokeswoman with Tinder and OkCupid parent company Match Group, said that the companies had discussed nothing and that “Clearview is misusing our logo and does not have permission to use it in their materials.”
 An official at another company expressed anger over it being included in Clearview’s presentation and said it was considering legal options.

-Clearview also said in the presentation that its systems could be used to solve “tough physical security problems” in retail and commercial real estate markets, and it included the logos of retail superstore companies such as Target and Walmart.
+Clearview also says in the presentation that its systems could be used to solve “tough physical security problems” in retail and commercial real estate markets, and it included the logos of retail superstore companies such as Target and Walmart.
 Those companies did not immediately respond to requests for comment.

-The company said in the presentation that it has developed other systems beyond facial recognition, including for recognizing license plates and “movement tracking,” and that it is developing or researching a number of other surveillance techniques: camera software to detect guns and drugs; “gait recognition” systems to identify a person based on how they walk; “image to location” systems to pinpoint a person’s whereabouts based on a photo’s background; and “contactless fingerprint” recognitions systems to scan a person’s identity from afar.
+The company says in the presentation that it has developed other systems beyond facial recognition, including for recognizing license plates and “movement tracking,” and that it is developing or researching a number of other surveillance techniques: camera software to detect guns and drugs; “gait recognition” systems to identify a person based on how they walk; “image to location” systems to pinpoint a person’s whereabouts based on a photo’s background; and “contactless fingerprint” recognitions systems to scan a person’s identity from afar.

 The document offers no details on how those systems work, if at all.
 Ton-That said the technologies “are all for the purpose of public safety, are in various stages of research and development, and have not been commercialized or deployed in any way.”